 5.2.5.1 Description

+NOTE: No work will be progressed on this key issue for Rel-17.

 NWDAF implementations, as per Rel-16 standards, can provide, for a given analytics ID, two different types of output to the consumer of these analytics: either statistics in the past or predictions for the future.

 While statistics and predictions provided by NWDAF can already be a useful source of information for analytics consumer decisions, it is necessary to investigate how to further enhance NWDAF functionality and allow NWDAF to provide more elaborated output to its potential customers.
 Some related use case is described in clause 5.1.2.